chsbacon/chsbacon.github.io/content/docs/equipment/3d-printers/index.md

 ### Select the correct material.
 In the upper-right corner, select the material you're printing. **_MAKE SURE THIS IS CORRECT, OR YOUR PRINT WILL FAIL AND MIGHT TAKE THE PRINTER WITH IT!_** If you don't know if you're printing in PLA or PETG or something else, ask someone.
 ### Select the profile.
 In the same area, select the profile you want to use.
 It'll look something like `0.20mm QUALITY`.
 This is how you trade off between detail and printing speed.
 You'll get a feel for what you need as you get more experience, but a good rule of thumb is to use `0.30mm DRAFT` for parts you need quickly and `0.20mm QUALITY` for everything else.
+Also, make sure your printer is set to `Original Prusa i3 MK3S and MK3S+`.
 ### Slice the part.
 Press the "Slice now" button in the bottom right of the screen.
 ### Fix the part if needed.